02 Mar 1989

-In April’s Rotterdam Marathon, Abdi posted a new lifetime best of 2:09:34 for ninth before finishing his year on a high, setting a Dutch ten-mile record of 46:26 in Tilburg and claiming a new national marathon record of 2:08:16 in Amsterdam to further cement his rising status.
+In April’s NN Marathon Rotterdam, Abdi posted a new lifetime best of 2:09:34 for ninth before finishing his year on a high, setting a Dutch ten-mile record of 46:26 in Tilburg and claiming a new national marathon record of 2:08:16 in Amsterdam to further cement his rising status.

 The Dutch athlete produced the performance of his life at the Tokyo Olympic Games.
 Running an inspired race, he won the silver medal behind former training partner Eliud Kipchoge in 2:09:58.
 Later in 2021 he placed fifth in the New York City Marathon (2:11:39).

-Nageeye continued his streak of solid performances in 2022 as he won the Rotterdam Marathon making him the first Dutch man to ever win the Rotterdam Marathon.
+Nageeye continued his streak of solid performances in 2022 as he won the NN Marathon Rotterdam making him the first Dutchman to ever win that race.
 Furthermore, his time of 2:04:56 also broke the marathon NR.
 Later that year, the Dutch athlete finished third in the TCS New York City Marathon in a time of 2:10:31.

 Did You Know?